Without your customers, your business would be nowhere. You want them to buy from you. But when they do, are you saying thank you?

 Customer appreciation can help you hit three of the four items in this chart.

-2. Customer appreciation increases retention
+2. Increases retention

 It’s a known fact that retaining your customers is more cost-effective than getting new customers.
 We know that it costs five-25 times more to acquire a new customer than to retain an existing one.
 So by offering a small gesture (and many of our ideas will cost you little-to-no money) you can yield big returns while increasing customer retention.
 Sounds like a win to us!

-3. Customer appreciation can lead to word-of-mouth marketing
+3. Can lead to word-of-mouth marketing

 When a customer feels appreciated, they might want to spread the word—either to their friends and family or to their connections on social media.
 While this isn’t (and shouldn’t be!) the reason to thank your customers for their business, it is an added bonus!
 Word-of-mouth marketing is one of the best ways to get more customers (and it’s free!).